aws/aws-eks-best-practices/content/cost_optimization/cost_opt_networking.md

 You should utilize ECRs built-in [image replication feature](https://docs.aws.amazon.com/AmazonECR/latest/userguide/replication.html) to replicate the relevant container images into the same region as your workloads.
 This way the replication would be charged once, and all the same region (intra-region) image pulls would be free.

 You can further reduce data transfer costs associated with pulling images from ECR (data transfer out) by _using [Interface VPC Endpoints](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html) to connect to the in-region ECR repositories_.
-The alternative approach of connecting to ECR’s public AWS endpoint (via a NAT Gateway and an Internet Gateway) will incur higher data processing and transfer costs.
+The alternative approach of connecting to ECR's public AWS endpoint (via a NAT Gateway and an Internet Gateway) will incur higher data processing and transfer costs.
 The next section will cover reducing data transfer costs between your workloads and AWS Services in greater detail.

-If you’re running workloads with especially large images, you can build your own custom Amazon Machine Images (AMIs) with pre-cached container images.
+If you're running workloads with especially large images, you can build your own custom Amazon Machine Images (AMIs) with pre-cached container images.
 This can reduce the initial image pull time and potential data transfer costs from a container registry to the EKS worker nodes.

 ## Data Transfer to Internet & AWS Services